bixycler/UniinfoNotes/pages/Mind Jungle.md

 						- Copy to external text editor to get text of block refs.
 						- Copy `{{embed}}`ed contents
 						- Remove additional notes & tasks
+						- [!]
+The biggest problem is block refs
+							- The internal refs to blocks within the page should be resolved automatically.
+							- The external refs should be resolved to plain texts.
 					- Then, load the published note to converter script
 						- publish Markdown
 							- convert newline `\n` to `<br />` (skipped)